-© Crown copyright and database rights 2022 Ordnance Survey 100021573.
+2( © Crown copyright and database rights 2024 Ordnance Survey AC0000814754.
 You are permitted to use this data solely to enable you to respond to, or interact with, the organisation that provided you with the data.
-You are not permitted to copy, sub-licence, distribute or sell any of this data to third parties in any form. © Environment Agency copyright and/or database right 2018.
-All rights reserved. © Crown copyright and database rights 2018 Ordnance Survey 100024198. © Broadland District Council.
+You are not permitted to copy, sub-licence, distribute or sell any of this data to third parties in any form. © Environment Agency copyright and/or database right 2023.
+All rights reserved.
+Some features of this map are based on digital spatial data from the Centre for Ecology & Hydrology, © NERC (CEH). © Crown Copyright and Database Rights 2023 OS AC0000807064.